DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 ## Nominate your induction tutor

-Nominate your induction tutor through ‘Manage training for early careers teachers’.

-If your school is new to the service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).
+If you've never nominated an induction tutor before, [send your school a link to use 'Manage training for early career teachers'](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

+You'll receive an email to your school's email address as recorded in the Get Information about Schools (GIAS) register.
+You'll be asked to confirm whether early career teachers are starting and to nominate an induction tutor.

-Once you've nominated an induction tutor, they'll be invited to sign in to ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’ to report information about your training.
+Once you've done this, your induction tutor will be invited to sign in to ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’ to report information about your training.

+If you've had induction tutors before, they can sign in to 'Manage training for early career teachers' to change the induction tutor.

 ## Who to nominate